microsoft/MixedReality-SpectatorView/doc/SpectatorView.Setup.md

 1. Make sure your Unity project contains the asset caches that were created in the 'Before building' steps.
 2. Make sure that you have a reference to ARCore v1.7.0 in your project.
 This can be achieved by running the `tools/Scripts/SetupRepository.bat` script as an administrator or by downloading and importing the package from [ARCore v1.7.0](https://github.com/google-ar/arcore-unity-sdk/releases/tag/v1.7.0).
 3. Open the `SpectatorView.Android` Unity scene.
-4. Press the 'Android' button on the `Platform Switcher` attached to Spectator View in the Unity inspector (This should configure the correct build settings, app capabilities, and make sure you have a valid Android manifest file).
+4. Press the 'Android' button on the `Platform Switcher` attached to `Spectator View` in the Unity inspector (This should configure the correct build settings, app capabilities, and make sure you have a valid Android manifest file).

+> Note: If you need to customize your Android manifest, you can make changes to `Assets/Plugins/Android/AndroidManifest.xml` before you build, or you can use the 'Export Project' build option in Unity and then edit `src/main/AndroidManifest.xml` in your Android Studio project.

 5. Make sure to declare the SpectatorView.Android scene as the scene included.
 If SpectatorView.Android does not exist in your list of scenes to choose from in the build settings, open the scene in the Unity editor.
 Then reopen the build settings and press 'Add Open Scenes'.

 ![Marker](images/AndroidSceneSelection.png)